parketh/parketh/README.md

 [StarkNet Recovery Service](https://github.com/Starknet-Recovery-Service): The first fully trustless and on-chain wallet recovery service for Ethereum Externally Owned Accounts (EOAs), powered by storage proofs on StarkNet.
 Won first place at the 2022 Starknet House Hackathon.

-[Envoy](https://github.com/parketh/envoy): A governance platform to allow decentralised delegate teams to more effectively manage on-chain governance.
+[Envoy](https://github.com/parketh/envoy): A governance platform for decentralised delegate teams to more effectively manage their on-chain governance.
+I'm currently dogfooding this tool to run the governance team at LBS Blockchain.